jhyungleeCS/portsploit/README.md

 # PortSploit

-**PortSploit** is a one-stop show web application reconnaissance tool that allows users to input an organization and receive information about accessible IPs and open ports, pairing that with a known vulnerabilities database.
+**PortSploit** is a one-stop shop web application reconnaissance tool that allows users to input an organization and receive information about accessible IPs and open ports, pairing that with a known vulnerabilities database.

 ## Description: